Bitwig Studio 6: Automation Clips, Clip Aliases, and More

 Automation Editing Rebuilt from the Ground Up

 The most extensive changes in Studio 6 are to automation.
-A new Automation Mode (triggered by pressing [A]) overlays tracks with their last-touched parameters, making it faster to get to the automation you want without navigating away from the arrangement.
+A new Automation Mode (triggered by pressing [A] to overlay automation lanes on tracks) makes it faster to get to the automation you want without navigating away from the arrangement.
 From there, editing gestures have been rethought: clicking near an automation line moves it up or down without creating a new breakpoint; dragging a point past another overwrites it rather than bunching; Time Selection lets you adjust a chunk of automation while leaving boundary values intact.

 Two new automation behaviours extend what you can do with curves.
-Spread adds random variation within a defined range on each pass — it is described as being inspired by Bitwig's Operators modulator — and is useful for adding organic movement to otherwise mechanical automation.
-Hold (shortcut [H]) locks a segment to a flat value until the next breakpoint, eliminating the need to manually lock down a level before a transition.
+Spread adds random variation within a defined range on each pass, inspired by Bitwig's Operators (the modular signal-processing blocks in The Grid), and is useful for adding organic movement to otherwise mechanical automation.
+Hold (shortcut [H] - locks a segment to a flat value) keeps a level constant until the next breakpoint, eliminating the need to manually lock down a value before a transition.
 Segment curvature is now adjustable from the Inspector, and the Pencil tool has been upgraded to translate freehand gestures into clean, simplified curves.
-The Spray Can tool, new in Studio 6, paints held points at the current grid interval rather than drawing a continuous curve.
+The Spray Can tool (new in Studio 6) paints held points at the current grid interval rather than drawing a continuous curve - useful for creating rhythmic automation patterns quickly.

 Automation Clips